"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Numerical Experiments

-Comparing the results of our novel method both for the reduced (i.e. with the cascade until $s=1$) and the full cascade, with the one of a pure RPJ without the MOOD strategy, we can observe in Figure \ref{Fig:WC} how the solution is well approximated already on a 400 cell mesh with B3, and further mesh refinement shows the expected convergence to the exact solution.
+Comparing the results of our novel method for both the reduced, i.e. parachute at $s=1$, and the full cascade, against the one of a pure RPJ without the MOOD strategy, we can observe in Figure \ref{Fig:WC} how the solution is well approximated already on a 400 cell mesh with B3, and further mesh refinement shows the expected convergence to the exact solution.
 The plots show a very good overall behaviour, of the numerical scheme even for this extremely demanding test case.
 Some wiggles are due probably to an extreme flagging activity that locally activates the parachute scheme and are one topic of future research.
 We remark that the expected solution has been computed via the pure RPJ on a mesh of $3200$ cells, reasoning why the novel method reaches and surpasses the so-called expected solution.